denomo/crypt/README.md

 # 🔑 Crypt

-Crypt is a standard Deno module that it is used to compute the hash of user account passwords.
+Crypt is a standard Deno module that it is used to compute the hash of passwords.

 <!-- BCrypt, SCrypt, PBKDF2, SHA1, SHA256, SHA384, SHA512. -->